 How to do it:

-- Set up a bench/sofa behind you, resting the bottom of your shoulder blades on top of the bench
+- Set up a bench/sofa behind you, resting the bottom of your shoulder blades on top of the bench.

-- Bring your feet up to 90 degrees, hip width apart
+- Bring your feet up to 90 degrees, hip width apart.

-- Brace your core to stop your back from arching
+- Brace your core to stop your back from arching.

 - Squeeze your glutes (your bottom muscles) to lift yourself up and then lower yourself back down.

 Similar to the squat, a hip thrust works the major muscles of the legs and back but puts more emphasis on the glutes, which are key stabilisers of the hips making it a great exercise for your balance.
-To add an extra stability challenge, hip thrusts can be done on 1 leg instead of 2.
-Nothing changes doing the single leg version, other than lifting one leg off the floor.

 Single arm dumbbell row